haoliang3076/CodePath_Group_Project/README.md

     - (Update/PUT) Update user's post image

 - Search Screen
-    - (Create/POST) Create a new like on a post
+    - (Create/POST) Create a new like on the profile
     - (Delete) Delete existing like
-    - (Create/POST) Create a new comment on a post
+    - (Create/POST) Create a new comment on the post
-    - (Delete) Delete existing comment
+    - (Delete) Delete existing comment on the post

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]